raunov/bedtime-storyteller/README.md

 - 🧸 Incorporates children's favorite toys and activities
 - 📚 Focuses on specific values you want to teach
 - 🎨 Adjusts story complexity based on the child's age
-- 🖊️ Powered by OpenAI's GPT-4, Anthropic's Claude, or Google's Gemini 1.5 Pro for creative and engaging stories
+- 🖊️ Powered by OpenRouter so you can use top-tier models like GPT-5, Claude Sonnet 4, Gemini 2.5 Pro, and Grok 4
 - 📊 Stores usage statistics in a Supabase database
 - 🌟 Allows users to rate generated stories